 Institute for Health Metrics and Evaluation (IHME) at University of Washington keeps a CSV file of all COVID19 cases updated daily.

-Many scientific journals are making their (normally outrageously priced) articles free:
+Many scientific journals have made their (normally outrageously priced) articles free:

-The journal Science has made all its scientific articles and news available free at their Coronavirus Special Package
+The journal Science has their Coronavirus Special Package

 Elsevier articles are at their Novel Coronavirus Information Center